voiceflow-community/vf-pdf-content-reader-extension/README.md

-# Voiceflow Shopify Demo Extensions
+# Voiceflow PDF Text Extraction | Chat Widget Extension

 This repository contains a custom Chat widget extension to allow extracting text from PDFs and sending the content back to the Voiceflow agent.